 What are the main emotional triggers in most people?
 Religion and politics.
 So, steer clear of these triggers.
 Pre-qualify and motivate through benefits that target individual needs.

 Gain their trust through making your slogan a mini-mission statement for your cleaning company.
 Play off the fact that most service professionals are, sadly, either not very reliable, or they take the easy way out.
 Work against the stereotype and call attention to these traits.
 Make them your company's attributes.

 "Let us do the cleaning so you don't have to".
 Yes, well duh!
 This slogan adds nothing – no humor, no benefit, no ethical statement.
 It would be better to not have one.

 Pre-qualify your clients with functional fit.
 Your goal is to attract a certain type of client, so whatever that type is, choose a slogan that aligns with that goal.
 For example, if your aim is for wealthy clients who value exceptional and elite services, do not use terms like affordable, added-value, and discount.
 Instead, use language they will more easily relate to.
 Words such as fine, expert, custom, elite, are more like to catch their eye.

 Don't keep changing your tagline.
 This create a sense of non-commitment, which will result in mistrust.
 Frequent slogan-changing will project a lack of resolve or determination.
 That is one reason to wait until you capture one that you can live with for the life of the business.
-Better to wait than to play around with it.
-You can launch your business without it.

 Goals to bear in mind when crafting your slogan